-If you would like to know more about RGSoC or present our program to your company, you can also take a look at this pitch deck.
+If you would like to know more about RGSoC or present our program to your company, you can also take a look at our most recent pitch deck.

-Logos and links on the website will be sorted by package size and date of the donation confirmed.
+Logos and links on the website will be sorted by package size and confirmation date of the donation.

 If you have any questions, comments, or don’t feel this list quite represents what you have to offer, please get in touch: email@example.com.

 If you send us your swag, we will include it in a “care package” that will be sent out to each student.
 Innovator and Pioneer sponsors are very welcome to send stickers or other small items that fit into an envelope.
 Trailblazer sponsors may send additional swag (e.g. pens, notebooks, webcam covers or other things that fit nicely with a Summer of Code learning project).